Bucovina & Transylvania Tour – 3 days

 In the afternoon, return to Bucharest and drop off at your hotel.

-Although the itinerary is quite long, driving in the countryside will offer magnificent sceneries and this is our only tour to show two interesting regions in a relative short period of time.
+Although the itinerary is quite long, driving in the countryside will offer magnificent sceneries and this is our only tour to show two interesting regions in a relatively short period of time.

 Please note that the time table is subjected to changed due to heavy city traffic and road works.